BryanWilhite/dotnet-core/dotnet-console-textwritertracelistener/README.md

 Another issue one might have with this approach is the need to declare a static `TraceSource` in every single class concerned with tracing.
 In this code sample, we see the use of these static members in the static constructors of the `Program` [class](./Songhay.ListenerOne.Shell/Songhay.ListenerOne.Shell/Program.cs) and the `BusinessOne` [class](./Songhay.ListenerOne.Shell/Songhay.ListenerOne.Shell/BusinessOne.cs).
 One might call this the “`TraceSource` tax” (which is similar to throwing `ILogger` statements throughout our code).

-We also should see that `WithAllSourceLevels()` is an Extension Method from my `SonghayCore` project, in the `TraceSourceExtensions` [class](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Extensions/TraceSourceExtensions.cs).
-This implies yet more dependency but also shows us that we have the ability to instantiate and filter `TraceSource` per class.
+We also should see that `WithSourceLevels()` is an Extension Method from my `SonghayCore` project, in the `TraceSourceExtensions` [class](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Extensions/TraceSourceExtensions.cs).
+This implies yet more dependency but also shows us that we have the ability to instantiate and filter `TraceSource` per class (which comes in handy when troubleshooting with log output).
 However, by default, we see that `TraceSourceName` in the `BusinessOne` [class](./Songhay.ListenerOne.Shell/BusinessOne.cs) of this sample sets one `TraceSource` name which reveals the intent to share _one_ instance of `TraceSource` for the whole application.
 Again, we have the freedom to change this per class—one of the benefits of paying the `TraceSource` tax.

-Finally, we must point out that `TraceSourceName` can be loaded from [configuration](https://blogs.msdn.microsoft.com/fkaduk/2017/02/22/using-strongly-typed-configuration-in-net-core-console-app/).
+Finally, we must point out that `TraceSourceName` can be loaded from [configuration](https://blogs.msdn.microsoft.com/fkaduk/2017/02/22/using-strongly-typed-configuration-in-net-core-console-app/) and importantly, for those that opt out, as long as [the safe navigation operator](https://en.wikipedia.org/wiki/Safe_navigation_operator) is in play, `traceSource` and its calls can be ignored.

 * [Using Dependency Injection in .NET Core Console Apps](http://asp.net-hacker.rocks/2017/02/08/using-dependency-injection-in-dotnet-core-console-apps.html)
 * [TextWriterTraceListener Class](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.textwritertracelistener?view=netframework-4.7.1)